 The first BBW stores were built adjacent to the Express stores where they originated.
-In fact, you could walk from one store to another (see the below photo, taken in 1992, as an example).
+In fact, you could walk through one store to another (see the below photo, taken in 1992, as an example).

 If you were to go back in time and visit the first BBW, you probably wouldn’t recognize it.
 The earliest BBW’s more resembled The Body Shop with its environmental theme and dark green colors.
 The products had brown labels with a dark green imprint.

 It was this eerie similarity to The Body Shop that got them in trouble.
 Anita Roddick, the founder of the The Body Shop, hated copycats and the company sued BBW in 1991.
 As a result of the lawsuit, the powers-that-be at BBW decided to take a completely different approach to its marketing, one that involved gingham, wooden barrels, and an ode to country living.
 Thus the famous Heartland Era was born.

 Though it was slow to grow at first, BBW quickly took off when it hired its legendary CEO Beth Pritchard.
 According to a Business Week article written in 1997, “When Pritchard took over Bath & Body Works in 1991, it had just 95 stores with sales of $20 million.
 By 1996, she had expanded the chain to 750 stores as sales hit $753 million.”
 Pritchard lived and breathed BBW, and the company hasn’t been the same since she left the company at the beginning of 2003.
 When she left, so did the Heartland Era.